sgauthamr2001/FPGA_Genome_Alignment/Baseline_codes/baseline_C/README.md

 #### Simulation

-<p align = "justify"> You will need to read through the code changes in 'axi4_mem_periph.v' and 'hello.c' (source C code) in order to understand how all these work.
-You will need to understand them properly in order to make any changes or improvements in the code.
+<p align = "justify"> The baseline code has been written in the 'hello.c' file.
 The input is to be changed manually in the code 'hello.c', default values are used for simulation. </p>

-<p align = "justify"> 'verilator' is a faster verilog simulator which converts verilog code into C++, compiles it, and running the resulting executable.
-To run this, you can just type the below command. </p>
+<p align = "justify"> To run the simulations, just type the below command. </p>

 ```sh
 $ make